 Although planting shrubs in the spring is common practice, knowledgeable gardeners and landscapers prefer to plant in the fall.
-Keep reading to find out why fall is the best time to start your project.
-In fact, it’s a perfect time!
+Keep reading to find out why fall is the best time to start your planting project.

 Planting in the Fall Reduces Stress on Plants

-Transplanting causes stress as plants are removed from containers, balls or established locations and changed to new locations.
-Planting in the fall, when a plant is entering dormancy and is generally hardier and sturdier, reduces this stress so the plant can thrive.
+Transplanting causes stress as plants are removed from containers, balls, or established locations and changed to new locations.
+Planting in the fall, when a plant is entering dormancy and is generally hardier and sturdier, reduces this stress so the plant can thrive next summer.

 Planting in the Fall Establishes Strong Roots

 Fall planting “establishes” trees and shrubs by encouraging root growth.
-Because the soil is still warm, the roots continue to develop until freezing, though the upper parts of the plant are already dormant.
-When transplanting in the spring, the developed roots are active and delicate tips or rootlets, as well as buds and new leaves, are more easily damaged.
+Because the soil is still warm, the roots continue to develop until freezing sets in, though the upper parts of the plant are already dormant.
+When transplanting in the spring, developed roots are active and delicate tips or rootlets, as well as buds and new leaves, are more easily damaged.

 Planting in the Fall Creates Weather Resiliency